Healthy Meals & Basic Needs

 Icon

-were connected to employment or benefits.
+were connected to local/federal benefits.

 Voices of the Village